TActually/AutoSHIfT/README.md

 3) AutoSHIfT is made for use with RHEL/Fedora based systems that utilize the DNF package manager<BR>
 	***System Requirements:***<BR>
     RHEL or Fedora based OS utilizing dnf as it's package manager.<BR>
-    Timeshift backup utility (the script will alert & exit if timeshift is not installed)<BR>
+    Timeshift backup utility (The script will check Timeshift and install it, if not present)<BR>
     Flatpak (you can, remove the flatpak commands if you don't use flatpaks)

 ## Installation and Usage